 When will I get my results?

-It will take up to 14-17 days for your results to be ready.
+The current wait time for test results is 3-5 days.
+Please check this page for updates as lab result times change frequently.
 If your results are positive, you will receive a phone call.
 Do not expect a call before six days from the time of your test.
 If your results are negative, you will receive a letter in the mail in about 14 days.
 If it has been 14 days since your test and you have not received your results, please call (888) 787-5733.
 Someone will be available to assist you Monday through Friday from 8:30 AM to 5:00 PM.

 Is the test free?